Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

-In summary, we have realized doped quantum magnets in 1D and 2D in a Rydberg tweezer array platform.
-To do so, we rely on a mapping between three Rydberg states, and pseudo-spins and holes directly implementing the Hamiltonian of a $t$-$J$-$V$ model~\cite{Lukas_2024_tJ} at a fully tunable doping level.
+In summary, we have realized 1D and 2D doped quantum magnets in a Rydberg tweezer array, implementing a fully tunable $t$-$J$-$V$ model by mapping three Rydberg states to pseudo-spins and holes~\cite{Lukas_2024_tJ}.
 We demonstrated the tunability of the interaction strength, the formation of repulsively bound holes, and how the NNN tunneling affects the perturbative tunneling of bound pairs in 1D.
-Finally, we showed that the experiment can explore the 2D case, enabling us to explore the interplay between doping, spin ordering~\cite{Boninsegni2001,Harris2024,Zhang2024}, and frustration in a variety of geometries~\cite{Barredo2018}, such as ladders~\cite{Morera2024}, or any geometry leading to spin frustration~\cite{Jiang2017,Kadow2024} in the future.
-This demonstration of the use of three Rydberg states for encoding pseudo-spins is also a first step towards the exploration of the physics of spin-1 chains, to realize for instance the Haldane phase~\cite{Mogerle2024}.
+Finally, we showed that the experiment can explore the 2D case, enabling us to explore the interplay between doping, spin ordering~\cite{Boninsegni2001,Harris2024,Zhang2024}, and frustration in a variety of geometries~\cite{Browaeys2020_NP}, such as ladders~\cite{Morera2024}.
+This demonstration of the use of three Rydberg states is a first step towards the exploration of the physics of spin-1 chains and Haldane phases~\cite{Mogerle2024}.